gos-qs/python-guide/python-installation.md

 and you should see the version output to console.
 It may seem like this problem of version control wouldn't come up often, but when it does you'll be glad that you've properly prepared for it.

+Virtual environments rely on environment variables, these are great for many things relating to a project as they're common for storing password, usernames, directory strings to important folders etc which are necessary to make a program run but for security and flexibility reasons would be a blunder to store hardcoded in the program.
+These are easily accessible/edited in python programs using the os.environ attribute.
+Note, the search path 'PATH' has its own attribute at sys.path.

 There are a handful of package managers, one of the more popular is anaconda.
 Personally I avoid using anaconda distributions because my last experience a couple of years ago was of a deathly slow package manager and no end of problems with version control between the packages downloaded from pip (python package index, PyPI, note, NOT PyPy) and those downloaded from conda.
 The conda index is usually a few months behind the PyPI which can cause a lot of frustration and the virtual environments are less supported throughout other programs that rely on them, such as in linux supervisord and Celery i've seen threads of frustration over them not working as expected.
-That said, I do like the Spyder IDE they've produced, I think especially for a beginner or data scientist the variable explorer is better than any other IDE.
-The version in 3.3 was my preferred but it supports less types in spyder4, but spyder3 support post-python3.6 outside of conda is crap, so it's a bit of a tradeoff of what you want, that's most of the reason as to why I still use python3.6.
+That said, I do like the Spyder IDE they've produced, I think especially for a beginner or data scientist the variable explorer is worth more than any other IDE's benefits.
+Spyder3.3 was my preferred version as it works better for exploring custom objects than in Spyder4 even though Spyder4 is much faster, but Spyder3 support post-python3.6 outside of conda is bad, so it's a bit of a tradeoff of what you want - that's most of the reason as to why I still use python3.6.

 ### Interactive Development Environments - IDEs